Additions for your

 Always very interesting to other family members.
 We like to print the haplogroups map in color.
-Mr. Wise has met with the founder of Family Tree DNA in Houston and the cross-reference databases just keep growing better.
+Mr. Wise once met with the founder of Family Tree DNA in Houston and learned how to cross-reference databases just keep growing better.
 Someone in your lineage probably already has this test to share.
 List their main descendants on this page also.

 Individual heraldry is always an interesting item to include.
 We usually print this as a color page.
 Include a written description of its blazon of arms and first known origin.
 Grandchildren find this fascinating.

-All photos must have a caption and circa year but select photos of people doing some activity and include personal info.
+All photos must have a caption and circa year, but make sure to choose photos of people doing some activity and include personal info.
 This is what will draw in the disinterested reader flipping thru family records.

 These do cost a little more, but having some color pages really improves the reader's perception of your research.